HESGE/twitter-harvest/README.md

 * mail_alert: if true enable mail alerting in case of failure
 * fs_out: if true write the twitter data on the file system
 * std_out: if true write the twitter data on the console
+* todo_out: if true write the json filename in the 'data/TODO' dir (to be consumed by an other process to BD (mysql, ...)

 ## Agents configuration